ElusiveNULL/avanzata-docs/Pronunciation.md

 ### Vowels
 There are a few key concepts that must be understood to properly pronounce vowels in Avanzata:

-- Vowel extension: Certain vowels can be extended to change syllable stress to that vowel’s syllable, similar to the equivalent use of accents in most Romance languages.
+- Vowel extension: Certain vowels can be extended to change syllable stress to that vowel’s syllable, similar to the equivalent use of accents in several Romance languages.
 Vowel extension is done by adding a specific vowel after the vowel to be extended.
 The added vowel can either be anywhere from silent to fully pronounced in its own syllable depending on the speaker’s wishes.
 - Vowel reduction: When speaking Avanzata, one can choose to reduce any vowel.
 A reduced vowel is pronounced quietly and with less effort.
 In the suffixes \-ata and \-ate, the final ‘a’ or ‘e’ is always reduced unless the speaker wants to intentionally emphasize the vowel for whatever reason.
 - Vowel merging: If a vowel is followed by another vowel, even if they’re in separate words, they can be combined and pronounced in a single syllable worth one mora.
 This can only happen with two vowels in a row.
 If there are three vowels in a row, they would have to be split into separate syllables.
 Also, if the same vowel occurs twice in a row, the second one can be dropped and does not count towards the two-vowel limit for merging.